 Editorial Team

-David S. Koffman (PhD, NYU, 2011) is the J. Richard Shiff Chair for the Study of Canadian Jewry, and is an associate professor in the Department of History at York University, where he teaches courses on Canadian Jewish history, religion in American life, the meanings of money, genealogy as history, modern antisemitism, and religion & capitalism.
-His published works include, The Jews’ Indian: Colonialism, Pluralism, and Belonging in America (Rutgers University Press, 2019), and No Better Home?: Jews, Canada, and the Sense of Belonging (University of Toronto Press, 2020.
-He serves as the associate director of York’s Israel & Golda Koschitzky Centre for Jewish Studies.
+David S. Koffman (PhD, NYU, 2011) is the J. Richard Shiff Chair for the Study of Canadian Jewry, and an associate professor in the Department of History at York University.
+He is the author of The Jews’ Indian: Colonialism, Pluralism, and Belonging in America (Rutgers University Press, 2019), the editor of and a contributor to No Better Home?: Jews, Canada, and the Sense of Belonging (University of Toronto Press, 2021), a co-editor and co-contributor to Promised Lands North and South: Jewish Canada and Jewish Argentina in Conversation (Brill Press, 2024), and numerous articles, book chapters, and essays.
+He serves as the associate director of York's Koschitzky Centre for Jewish Studies, the executive producer of the podcast Tête-à-tête: Conversations in Canadian Jewish Studies, and the publisher of Parchment: A Journal of Contemporary Canadian Jewish Writing.

 Joshua Tapper, Managing Editor

-Joshua Tapper is a doctoral candidate in Jewish History at Stanford University, where his dissertation explores the impact of perestroika-era reforms on the Jews of the Soviet Union at the end of the 1980s and early 1990s.
-The work examines the multiple ways in which Jews grappled with the liberalizing cultural climate sweeping the Soviet Union in those years and navigated the complexities of institution building in a moment of intense political ferment and social dislocation.
-His public writing has appeared in the New York Times, the Washington Post, the Globe and Mail, the Toronto StarTablet, the Jewish Daily Forward, and the Jewish Telegraphic Agency, among other publications.
-He serves as vice-president of the Association for Canadian Jewish Studies and lives in the Ottawa Valley.
+Joshua Tapper is a research associate at York University's Koschitzky Centre for Jewish Studies and a doctoral candidate in Jewish History at Stanford University, where his dissertation explores the impact of perestroika-era reforms on the Jews of the Soviet Union at the end of the 1980s and early 1990s.
+His scholarship on the Russian-speaking Jewish diaspora has appeared in Canadian Jewish Studies / Études juives canadiennes.
+As a journalist, he has written for the New York Times, the Washington Post, the Globe and Mail, the Toronto StarTablet, the Jewish Daily Forward, and the Jewish Telegraphic Agency, among other publications.
+He serves as executive director of the Association for Canadian Jewish Studies.

 Amir holds a PhD from the University of Toronto's Faculty of Information.
 With an academic background in Jewish history and media studies, Amir oversees the journal’s website interface and aims to increase the journal's digital outreach.
 Amir currently works at the Archives of Ontario.